-If the Z-axis moves smoothly and you are not experiencing any of the issues above, then the answer is "No, you do not need to adjust the bearings".
+If the Z-axis moves smoothly, and none of the above issues are present, then the bearings do not need adjusting.

-How to adjust the Z-axis
+How to Adjust the Z-Axis

 All adjustments take place on the front face of the PRS Z-axis.
 Note that the steps to adjust the left and right sides differ in the direction the wrench is turned.